WNKY: Max Media ownership (2002–2017)

 In November 2002, Northwest Broadcasting sold WNKY to Max Media for $7 million; the sale was approved by the FCC in March 2003.
-On December 12 of that year, it signed on a digital signal on UHF channel 16 from its transmitter tower and facility in Smiths Grove.
+On December 12 of that year, it signed on its digital companion signal on UHF channel 16 from its transmitter tower and facility in Smiths Grove.
 WNKY-DT was then added alongside its analog counterpart to local digital cable systems, including Insight in Bowling Green and the Electric Plant Board in Glasgow.
-On August 7, 2004, WNKY began airing NBC network programming in high definition, which occurred just in time to broadcast the network's coverage of the 2004 Summer Olympics in Athens.
+On August 7, 2004, WNKY began airing NBC network programming in high definition, which occurred just in time to broadcast the network's coverage of the 2004 Summer Olympics in Athens, Greece.
 WNKY also installed a Dolby model 569 AC-3 surround sound encoder to relay the 5.1 full surround audio from the network.

-On October 11, 2006, WNKY reached an agreement with CBS to air that network on a new digital subchannel, which launched on February 1, 2007.
-Previously, Bowling Green and surrounding areas had received CBS from a number of surrounding affiliates, particularly WTVF in Nashville or WLKY.
-It was officially launched on February 1, 2007, which finally gave Bowling Green a locally based CBS station.
-Prior to the launch of WNKY-DT2, the Bowling Green market was one of the few areas east of the Mississippi River without its own CBS affiliate, and most of the area was historically served by WTVF in Nashville as the de facto CBS affiliate, which is considered to be a significantly viewed station.
-Some cable systems in the Bowling Green market, especially in the Glasgow area, also carried Louisville-based WLKY (and prior to 1990, WHAS-TV) as a backup CBS affiliate.
+On October 11, 2006, WNKY reached a long-term agreement with CBS to air that network on a new digital subchannel.
+Previously, Bowling Green was one of the last remaining areas east of the Mississippi River without its own CBS affiliate, and the market had received CBS from a number of surrounding affiliates, particularly WTVF (channel 5) in Nashville, which is considered to be a significantly viewed station, or WLKY (channel 32) in Louisville.
+Some cable systems carried both WTVF and WLKY.
+The subchannel was officially launched on February 1, 2007; the launch had finally gave Bowling Green a locally based CBS station, as well as in-market affiliates of all the "Big Four" television networks.
 In spite of the existence of WNKY-DT2, most cable providers still carried WTVF; it remains available to Mediacom cable customers in Butler and Edmonson counties, including Morgantown and Brownsville, as well as customers of Insight Communications (later Time Warner Cable, now Spectrum) in Bowling Green, and the South Central Rural Telephone Cooperative in the Glasgow area.
-In December 2017, WNKY claimed exclusivity of NBC and CBS affiliates on the Glasgow Electric Plant Board cable system.
+In December 2017, WNKY claimed market exclusivity of NBC and CBS affiliates on the Glasgow Electric Plant Board cable system.

-In January 2018, the CBS subchannel was upgraded to high definition, albeit in 720p rather than the network's recommended 1080i format to preserve bandwidth.
-A direct-to-cable full 1080i high definition feed of WNKY-DT2 is available on select cable providers.

-On June 3, 2010, as a result of the Satellite Television Extension and Localism Act of 2010, Dish Network began offering both of WNKY's NBC and CBS-affiliated digital subchannels, the latter of which was launched on February 1, 2007.
+On June 3, 2010, as a result of the Satellite Television Extension and Localism Act of 2010, Dish Network began offering both of WNKY's NBC and CBS-affiliated digital subchannels.